intel/QAT_Engine/README.md

   the OpenSSL\* 1.1.1 stable branch that includes commit [61cc715][10] in which the problem was fixed, or a later commit from this branch.
 [10]:https://github.com/openssl/openssl/pull/10080
-* Support for Multibuffer offload is extended to RSA 2k only.
+* Support for Multi-buffer offload is extended to RSA 2k only.
 Other key sizes will use the standard OpenSSL implementation when this feature is enabled.
 * X25519/X448 support is available only from version 4.9 of the Intel&reg; QAT
   driver for Linux.
 Use `--disable-qat_ecx` in the Intel&reg; QAT OpenSSL\* Engine